apache/incubator-kie-drools/kogito-addons/README.md

 ### Add a new Capability Implementation to Kogito

 Sometimes, a capability requires a specific implementation.
 For example, `persistence`.
-It can be implemented by many persistence technologies that can their specific details.
-Each implementation can be handled differently based on the runtimes supported by Kogito:
+It can be implemented by many persistence technologies that can have their specific details.
+Each implementation is handled differently based on the runtimes supported by Kogito:

 1. Start with the runtime you wish to add the implementation.
 Create a new sub-module under `{runtime}/addons/{capability}`